tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 3. if there are multiple input lifetime parameters, but one is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime parameters
 4. Otherwise explicit lifetime parameters are required

+** Lifetime annotations in method definitions **

+Lifetime names for struct fields need to be declared after the `impl` keyword and used after the struct's name because they are a part of the struct's type